How Long Do Talking Stages Last Before Dating? The Honest Answer

 Remember what relationship therapist Esther Perel says: “The quality of your relationship is determined by the quality of the conversations you are willing to have.”

-How to Move from Talking Stage to Dating
+How to Move From the Talking Stage to an Official Relationship

 Ready to take the next step?
 Here is how to transition from talking to officially dating.